top of page

 she/her/hers

-Holly received her B.S. in Psychology summa cum laude from Penn State University in 2022 where she worked in Dr. Kenneth Levy's and Dr. Pamela Cole's labs as an undergraduate research assistant.
-She worked as a behavioral research coordinator in Dr. Marian Tanofsky-Kraff's lab at Uniformed Services University in Bethesda, Maryland prior to beginning her graduate studies at Florida State in Fall 2024.
-In her time at Florida State, Holly has presented original research at international conferences including the Eating Disorders Research Society and the International Conference on Eating Disorders.
-Additionally, she was awarded the Russell and Eugenia Morcom Graduate Research Day Excellence Award for her presentation on the predictive validity of purging disorder in April 2025.
-Holly is passionate about understanding the underlying mechanisms of eating disorder development from adolescence through adulthood.
-She is also interested in how emotion regulation, suicidality, and family dynamics relate to disordered eating.
+Holly received her B.S. in Psychology summa cum laude from Penn State University in 2022, where she worked in Dr. Kenneth Levy's and Dr. Pamela Cole's labs as an undergraduate research assistant.
+She worked as a behavioral research coordinator in Dr. Marian Tanofsky-Kraff's lab at Uniformed Services University in Bethesda, Maryland, prior to beginning her graduate studies at Florida State in Fall 2024.
+In her time at Florida State, Holly has presented original research at international conferences, including the Eating Disorders Research Society and the International Conference on Eating Disorders, and published first-author manuscripts in the International Journal of Eating Disorders.
+Additionally, as a first-year student, she was awarded the Russell and Eugenia Morcom Graduate Research Day Excellence Award (2nd place) for her presentation on the predictive validity of purging disorder.
+Holly is passionate about researching the development, maintenance, and prevention of bulimic-spectrum eating pathology from adolescence through adulthood.
+She has particular interests in emotion regulation, familial interactions, and suicidality.

 Ziyu (Ivan) Zhao